GavinBardwell/Group14Project/Report.md

 ![image](https://github.com/user-attachments/assets/d75530aa-f50a-4c53-a483-6ae619ba1301)
 ![image](https://github.com/user-attachments/assets/fb903c9e-846b-4dcd-8f2e-66b688f3fdbe)

-For comm, there appears to be a random spikes in time at random places for all different input types.
+For comm strong scaling, there appears to be a random spikes in time at random places for all different input types.
 This is most likely due to congestion as the many processes compete for resources.
+These random spikes are likely nondeterministic.

 ![image](https://github.com/user-attachments/assets/7b302f60-c450-4280-8a9d-54c8bb123905)